Sample Absence Letter for Military Leave

 Procedures and Policies

-According to USERRA, the cumulative time you can be absent from work for military duty and retain reemployment rights is five years.
+According to USERRA, the cumulative time you can be absent from work for military duty and retain reemployment rights is generally five years.
+There are important exceptions to the five-year limit, including initial enlistments lasting more than five years, periodic National Guard and Reserve training duty, and involuntary active duty extensions and recalls, especially during a time of national emergency.

 Procedures for Requesting Military Leave